1. What is #WinAtSocial?

 12. How do I launch #WinAtSocial with my students, families, and faculty?

 Visit the Resources tab on WinAtSocial.com to find customizable email templates, handouts, and materials to easily announce this important education to your school community.
-If you have additional questions, contact your school’s Partner Success Team or email contact@thesocialinst.com and our team will get back to you shortly.
+If you have additional questions, contact your school’s Dream Team or email contact@thesocialinst.com, and our team will get back to you shortly.